This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Hypoglycemic medicine may be given to decrease the amount of sugar in your blood.
 It helps your body move the sugar to your cells, where it is needed for energy.

 - Insulin may be given to decrease the amount of sugar in your blood.
 You may be given 1 or more doses of insulin each day.
 This medicine may be given through an IV or as an injection.

 - Blood glucose checks will happen several times throughout the day.
 Your blood will be tested with a glucose monitor.

-- Intake and output measurement means that your caregiver needs to know how much liquid you are getting and urinating.
+- Intake and output measurement means that your healthcare provider needs to know how much liquid you are getting and urinating.
 You may need to urinate into a container in bed.
-A caregiver will then measure the amount you urinated.
-Do not flush urine down the toilet before you ask your caregiver.
+A healthcare provider will then measure the amount you urinated.
+Do not flush urine down the toilet before you ask your healthcare provider.

 - Vital signs will be checked throughout the day.
 Vital signs are your blood pressure, heart rate, breathing rate, and temperature.
-Caregivers will also ask about your pain.
-Vital signs give caregivers information about your current health.
+Healthcare providers will also ask about your pain.
+Vital signs give healthcare providers information about your current health.

 - Blood tests may be done to test ketones, sugar, and electrolyte levels.
 You may need to have blood drawn more than once.

 - A urine test may be done to check the amount of ketones and sugar it contains.

 - An A1c test may be done to check the average amount of sugar in your blood over the past 2 to 3 months.

 - An arterial blood gas (ABG) test checks the amount of acid in your blood.
 It also checks the amount of gases, such as oxygen and carbon dioxide.